 As an intern, you will work on a variety of projects that will draw from the knowledge gained from your academic experiences.
 You will generally work full-time (about 40 hours per week).
 However, opportunities may exist to work part-time during the academic year.

 We accept resumes for internships year-round.
 When applying, candidates should put Internship in the subject line of their email.
 Candidates are encouraged to highlight specific projects they have worked on.
 Candidates should also include a letter of recommendation from their academic adviser or professor.

 The AO interview process typically starts with a phone interview of about 30-45 minutes, to better understand qualifications posted on your resume and is usually conducted by the hiring manager.

 Following a successful phone interview, AO will ask a select few candidates to spend a portion of their day on-site to meet with individuals within the hiring business unit.
 These interviews will consist of behavioral as well as situation-based questions.
 Some positions may require candidates to make a formal presentation (on a specific job related topic) to one or more AO colleagues during the interview process.

 Candidates who are asked to visit AO for an on-site interview may be asked for three to five professional references.

-- Prepare Prior to Arrival – Know us and the duties and responsibilities of the prospective position.
+- Prepare Prior to Arrival – Know duties and responsibilities of the prospective position.

 - Be Ready to Explain Skill Applicability – Demonstrate how your specific skill sets are directly applicable to the position requirements.